anaconda/anaconda-otel-ts/doc-files/quickstart.md

 - Example: if a server on AWS should have a hostname indicating it is part of the cloud provider

 ### Dynamic Attributes
-Dynamic attributes can be any key and any value.
+Dynamic resources can be any key and any value.
 This is where a client can create telemetry attributes specific to their needs.
 In code they can be configured by using `setAttributes`.
-Dynamic attributes are sent to a dictionary called `parameters`.
+Dynamic resources are sent to a dictionary called `parameters`.
+These will be turned into a JSON object string and set in resources as "parameters": "JSON String".

 Passing kwargs to the ResourceAttributes set_attributes method
 ```typescript